rascalmicro/rascal-www/_posts/2012-09-24-beriberi-release-candidate.markdown

 <img src="/img/rascal-laplace-edge-detection.png">

-[Templeton Automation][5] has been using the Rascal for benchmarking image processing performance on an ARM processor for their [touch table project][4]
+[Templeman Automation][5] has been using the Rascal for benchmarking image processing performance on an ARM processor for their [touch table project][4]

 ### Controlling SPI port from Python ###